SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 <i class="timecode">[00:46:16]</i> **Ben:** Right.

 <i class="timecode">[00:46:17]</i> **Segun:** —all of, like, the different things in here.
-We can set a background of "lightgray."
+We can set a `background` of "`lightgray`."
 Figure out, like, the contrast later on.
-And then we can set, like, a border-radius in here.
+And then we can set, like, a `border-radius` in here.
 Let's just say, like, 4 pixels so it looks rounded.

 <i class="timecode">[00:46:37]</i> **Ben:** Mm-hmm.

 <i class="timecode">[00:46:38]</i> **Segun:** And then we'll come over here to the slider range, right?
 So let's try and style the slider range.
-Alright, so this would be, like, a background of… let's just say "blue" for now.
+Alright, so this would be, like, a `background` of… let's just say "`blue`" for now.
 Alright, and this would also have the same height as the parent.
 The only difference is we're gonna have to control the width of this element.
 So just for demo purposes, I'll put the width is 40% so we can actually see that it looks like some sort of, like, range that is ready to roll in there.
-I'll just add the "overflow: hidden" so it clips out, like, the edges and the border-radius shines through in there.
+I'll just add the "`overflow: hidden`" so it clips out, like, the edges and the border-radius shines through in there.

 So, let's switch over to the slider thumb.
 So how do we style this slider thumb?
-Alright, so I'll add in, like, a width property.
+Alright, so I'll add in, like, a `width` property.
 So let's just say this is 24 pixels.
 And then let's say this is 24 pixels as well.
-Add in a background-color, same as blue.
+Add in a `background-color`, same as `blue`.
 And then figure out why this `<div>` is not showing up on screen.
 So we've got this slider, and now I've got this slider thumb.

 <i class="timecode">[00:48:03]</i> **Ben:** Is it showing up after the overflow?
 Is that what's happening?